Berwick St James

 Berwick St James is a village and civil parish on the River Till in Wiltshire, England, about 7 mi northwest of Salisbury, on the southern edge of Salisbury Plain.
 The parish includes the hamlet of Asserton.
-At the 2001 census the parish had a population of 185, reducing to 142 at the 2011 census.
+At the 2021 census the parish had a population of 137.

 The village High Street is the B3083 road which follows the river: south to Stapleford and the A36 Warminster-Salisbury road, and north to Winterbourne Stoke and the A303 trunk road, which cuts across the north-west of the parish.

 History

 Yarnbury Castle, an Iron Age hillfort, is partly within the parish.
 In the Domesday Book of 1086, estates at Berwick and Asserton were part of Winterbourne Stoke; by the 12th century the village had its present name.
 Stapleford Castle, a medieval ringwork castle, was just south of the parish at Stapleford.
 In 1377, Berwick St. James had 80 poll-tax payers and there were 27 at Asserton.

 Berwick St James manor was held by the Chaworth family from the late 11th century, and was brought to the earls of Lancaster after Maud Chaworth (1282–1322) married Henry, a grandson of Henry III who became 3rd Earl of Lancaster.
 The manor passed to the Crown in 1399 when Lancaster's Henry Bolingbroke was declared Henry IV.
 The Wiltshire Victoria County History traces the later owners.

 Manor Farmhouse, on the village High Street, is late 16th century; Berwick House, to the west of the High Street, is early 19th century.

 In the 1920s the High Street was part of the A360 Devizes-Salisbury road, which followed the Bourne valley.
 Sometime before 1958 the main road was redirected onto higher ground further east.